 In a perfect world, I’d fall asleep in the early morning hours and stay in bed until noon.
 But since this isn’t a perfect world, I have many sleep-deprived days.

-According to the Centers for Disease Control and Prevention, adults like me who sleep less than the recommended seven hours per night are more likely than solid sleepers to report one of 10 chronic health conditions — including arthritis, depression, and diabetes.
+, adults like me who sleep less than the recommended seven hours per night are more likely than solid sleepers to report one of 10 chronic health conditions — including arthritis, depression, and diabetes.

 That’s a significant connection, as roughly 50 to 70 million U.S. adults have some type of sleep issue, from insomnia to obstructive sleep apnea to chronic sleep deprivation.

 Sleep deprivation is so potent that it can easily launch us into a downward spiral that, for many, can lead to depression or chronic pain.

 It’s the classic chicken-and-egg scenario: Does disordered sleep cause depression and chronic pain or do depression and chronic pain cause disordered sleep?